raspberrypi/rpi-image-gen/examples/example-networks/deb-interfaces.md

 The /etc/network/interfaces is the earliest networking configuration file setup.

-I will refer to this as version 0 (zero).
+I will refer to this as version 1 (one).

 You output the named file with the correct indentations and line endings.
 It will be read.